zcvele/OfficeDocs-SkypeForBusiness/Teams/manage-shared-voicemail.md

 # Manage Shared Voicemail for Auto Attendants and Call Queues

-This article describes how to configure and manage Shared Voicemail for Auto Attendants and Call Queues.
-Shared Voicemail allows multiple users to access a single voicemail inbox.
-While personal voicemail is sent to a single user, allowing only that individual to access the message automatically, **Shared Voicemail** is a specialized type of voicemail that's delivered to a group, enabling any member of that group to access the message.
+This article describes how to configure and manage Shared Voicemail for Auto Attendants and Call Queues. **Shared Voicemail** is a specialized type of voicemail that allows multiple users to access a single voicemail inbox.
+Shared Voicemail is delivered to a group, enabling any member of that group to access the message, whereas personal voicemail is sent to a single user, allowing only that individual to access the message automatically.

 Shared Voicemail integrates with Microsoft 365 Groups and can be accessed in Outlook or through the Calls section in a Microsoft Teams channel associated with a group.
 Although Shared Voicemail can also connect to a distribution list or a mail-enabled security group, we recommend using a Microsoft 365 Group.
 For a comparison of the available options, refer to the following table: